Almost done! Please complete this form and click the button below to subscribe

-At the meeting, directors share company insights with their shareholders about the past year’s business performance, strategies and outlook going forward.
+At the meeting, directors share company insights with their shareholders about the past year’s business performance, strategies and the outlook going forward.
 On top of that, shareholders occasionally get to vote for the election of new or existing directors, approval of directors’ fees, auditors, payment of dividends, etc.

-It has led me to higher gains by staying invested in companies whose management teams I felt were supremely clear and competent on how to bring a company forward in the coming years.
+It has led me to higher gains by staying invested in companies whose management teams I felt were clear and competent on how to bring a company forward in the coming years.